It used to be that defragging your hard drive was the best thing you could really do to speed up your computer.

 5.)
 Update the PC’s video and motherboard chipset drivers.
 Also, update and configure the BIOS.
 For more information on how to configure your BIOS properly, see this article on my site.

 6.)
 Empty the Windows Prefetch folder every three months or so.
 Windows 7 can “prefetch” portions of data and applications that are used frequently.
 This makes processes appear to load faster when called upon by the user.
 That’s fine.
 But over time, the prefetch folder may become overloaded with references to files and applications no longer in use.
 When that happens, Windows 7 is wasting time, and slowing system performance, by pre-loading them.
-Nothing critical is in this folder, and the entire contents are safe to delete.
+Nothing critical is in this folder, and the entire contents are safe to delete, even if you end up losing your passwords and important information, you can use a windows password recovery tool.

 7.)
 Once a month, run a disk cleanup.
 Here’s how: Double-click the My Computer icon.
 Then right-click on the C: drive and select Properties.
 Click the Disk Cleanup button — it’s just to the right of the Capacity pie graph — and delete all temporary files.